Music of Samoa: Post-European contact

 With the introduction of Christianity, especially after the arrival of LMS missionaries in 1830, the music of Samoa was greatly influenced by Western evangelical hymnody and popular music, particularly North American popular music.
 Two stringed instruments quickly became commonplace in the islands: the guitar (kitara) and in the early 20th century the 'ukulele.
 By the end of the 19th century, European-style brass bands had come into existence in the major towns.

 As the islands were Christianized late in the 19th century, ancient songs, accompanied by the percussive sound of sticks beating on a rolled mat, gave way to church choirs singing to the harmonies of pedaled organs.
 Later, radio transmissions brought more variety, as local artists and audiences embraced each wave of "new" music.
-The arrival of U.S. Marines during World War II helped solidify the affinity for American popular music.
+The arrival of U.S. Marine Corps during World War II helped solidify the affinity for American popular music.
 Many earlier bands copied or imitated this music—a trend that continues.
-It is common practice and well accepted for Samoan musicmakers to take a Western song, replace the lyrics with Samoan words, and reintroduce the tune as an original.
+It is common practice and well accepted for Samoan music makers to take a Western song, replace the lyrics with Samoan words, and reintroduce the tune as an original.
 The guitar and 'ukulele became the usual instruments for composing and performing music.
 That sound is now often replaced by the electronic keyboard and the multiplex of sounds and faux instruments available with it.
 Many current Samoan musicians "upgrade" old Samoan tunes with new technology, or imitate and copy American popular music.